Vervet monkey: Natural habitat

 The vervet monkey ranges throughout much of Southern and East Africa, being found from Ethiopia and extreme southern South Sudan all the way down to South Africa.
 It is not found west of the East African Rift or the Luangwa River, where it is replaced by the closely related malbrouck (C. cynosuros) species.
 The vervet monkey inhabits savanna, riverine woodland, coastal forest, and mountains up to 4000 m (13,100 ft).
 They are adaptable and able to persist in secondary and/or highly fragmented vegetation, including cultivated areas, and sometimes are found living in both rural and urban environments.
-Annual home range size has been observed to be as high as 176 ha, with an average population density of 54.68 animals/km².
+Annual home range size has been observed to be as high as 176 ha, with an average population density of 54.68 animals/km2.

 Introduced

-Vervet monkeys that are naturalised (introduced by humans) are found in Cape Verde, St Kitts and Nevis, and Barbados.
+Vervet monkeys that are naturalised (introduced by humans) are found in Cape Verde, Ascension Island, Saint Helena, St Kitts and Nevis, and Barbados.
 Dania Beach, Florida, is home to about 40 introduced vervets.